scitran-apps/freesurfer-recon-all/README.md

 ### Recent Updates
 Recent updates (3/2020) grant control over `recon-all` paralellization.
 The `-parallel` flag is set to run certain stages of `recon-all` on all available computational cores.
 To limit the number of cores set `n_cpus` to the desired number.

+Also, if a `subject_id` is not provided the subject label will be retrieved from the session the gear is running in.

 ### Example Local Usage ###
 This Gear is designed to run within [Flywheel](https://flywheel.io), however you can run this Gear locally.
 To run ```recon-all``` from this image you can do the following:
 ```